The Importance of Communication for Residential General Contractors

 How to Improve Field Communications

 Improve communications go a long way in avoiding pitfalls and preempting disputes before they can arise.
 But communication is a two-way street and both clients and contractors have to work on it.
+All parties mush understand the importance of communication for residential general contractors.

 Experienced contractors relate that the property owners who have realistic and well-defined goals end up the most satisfied with their project.
 So clear expectations should be set in the initial stages, and there should be no haste in preparing the initial contract.
 Homeowners can and should review contractors and add more details necessary.
 This may take time, but clearly defines the scope of work.